Analytic approach to boundary integrability with application to mixed-flux $AdS_3 \times S^3$: Mixed-flux

 Given \eqref{eq:div-for-rho}, there are then four possible reflections $\rho_i(\x)$, depending on whether the poles and zeros are fixed or permuted.
-The behaviour of the zeros further determines the gauges for the Lax connections: when $\rho(\x_0)=\x_0$ we must take $U=\mathbb{1}$, while for $\rho(\x_0)=\x_0^g$ we must take $U=g_{\tts B}$.\footnote{Note that $\rho(\x_0^g)=\x_0^g$ with both Lax representatives in the gauge $U=g_{\tts B}$ is equivalent to $\rho(\x_0)=\x_0, U=\mathbb{1}$ up to redefining $K_{\sigma_{\star}}$.} In table \ref{tab:involutions}, we summarise these possibilities, the corresponding solutions of \eqref{eq:inv-rho} and boundary conditions from \eqref{eq:gen-bc-Lax} for trivial $K_{\sigma_{\star}}$ matrices.
+The behaviour of the zeros further determines the necessary gauges for the Lax connections: when $\rho(\x_0)=\x_0$ we must take $U=\mathbb{1}$, while for $\rho(\x_0)=\x_0^g$ we must take $U=g_{\tts B}$.\footnote{Note that $\rho(\x_0^g)=\x_0^g$ with \textit{both} Lax representatives in the gauge $U=g_{\tts B}$ is equivalent to $\rho(\x_0)=\x_0, U=\mathbb{1}$ up to redefining $K_{\sigma_{\star}}$.} In table \ref{tab:involutions}, we summarise the possibilities, the solutions of \eqref{eq:inv-rho} and the ``minimal'' boundary conditions from \eqref{eq:gen-bc-Lax}, i.e.~for trivial $K_{\sigma_{\star}}$ matrices.

 Specifically, one finds that there is no solution $\rho_4(\x)$ fixing the poles and permuting the zeros.
 Yet both poles and zeros are fixed by $\rho_3(\x) = \x^{-1}$ when $\rrf=0$.
-However, in this case the Lax connection does not depend on $\x$ and for trivial $K_{\sigma_{\star}}$ one has $T_{\tts b}(\x)=\mathbb{1}$.
-The boundary conditions \eqref{eq:gen-bc-Lax} would be trivially satisfied and thus can not provide solutions of the sigma-model boundary equations of motion \eqref{eq:sm-bcs} (see also \cite{Driezen:2025up}).
+However, in this case the Lax connection does not depend on $\x$ and for trivial $K_{\sigma_{\star}}$ one has $T_{\tts b}(\x)=\mathbb{1}$ and trivial boundary conditions \eqref{eq:gen-bc-Lax} that can not provide solutions of the sigma-model boundary equations of motion \eqref{eq:sm-bcs}.

-The interesting cases arise when poles are permuted.
-Firstly, we have
+The interesting cases arise when poles are permuted: \textit{Branch 1.} Firstly, we have